Skip to main content

 # PostgreSQL — completed barman backups (the names you reference for recovery)

-kubectl get backup.postgresql.cnpg.io -n my-project \
+kubectl get backup.postgresql.cnpg.io -n acme-production \

 -l '!cnpg.io/scheduled-backup' \